How do you get a cat to eat something it doesn’t want to eat? Come to that, how do you get a cat to do anything it doesn’t want to do?

 Disguise a supplement

-If you’re trying to get your cat to eat a supplement, try disguising it in their favourite food, whether that’s a tin of tuna or some freshly-cooked chicken.
+If you’re trying to get your cat to eat a supplement, try disguising it in their favourite food, whether that’s a tin of tuna or some freshly cooked chicken.
+Start by introducing only a small amount of the supplement, if possible, to help your cat get used to it before offering the whole thing, as that can scare them off or make them suspicious.

-Cats tend to love the taste of YuMOVE Joint Care for Cats, thanks to the extract of Green Lipped Mussel.
-It also helps that you can split the capsule and spread the tasty supplement over your cat’s food.
+There’s a good chance your cat will love the taste of YuMOVE Joint Care for Cats, thanks to the Green Lipped Mussel it contains – which helps to provide a seafood edge.
+It also helps that you can split the capsule and spread the tasty supplement over your cat’s food, for even easier feeding.

 How do you get your finicky feline to eat?